-Later, a tour of New Orleans visiting Tulane community development and design/build projects and other sites of interest concludes with a reception with current graduate students and faculty.
+The Open House also includes a tour of New Orleans visiting Tulane community development and design/build projects and other sites of interest concludes with a reception with current graduate students and faculty.
 As you will soon come to learn, at Tulane we work hard with passion and academic rigor, while embracing the rich cultural legacy of our city.

 Tulane University seeks to offer educational opportunities to qualified students regardless of their current ability to meet their expenses.
 Tulane provides opportunities to help cover the cost of educating a student through extensive merit and need–based scholarships, grants, loans and campus employment.
 The difference is often covered by endowments and gifts.
 This combination of financial components makes for an affordable investment in your educational future.
 For more information regarding Tuition and Financial Aid, please see below.

 M.Arch I, First Prof. Degree Program: 3.5 years (begins in the summer)